Tyler Dooley Says Meghan Markle Should Be ‘Proud’ Of Family & Thinks MTV Show Will ‘Bridge Differences’

 “When Meghan finds out that I am on the show I think she will watch it and I really do think that this will allow us to bridge any differences that are out there.”

 However, Dooley may be missing the point altogether.
 After all, the feud between the family and Meghan stems from unauthorized interviews and contact with the media.
-And going on a reality TV show solely based on relations with the Duchess, could be considered just another ploy for media exposure and attention.
+And going on a reality TV show solely based on relations with the duchess, could be considered just another ploy for media exposure and attention.

 @TylerSDooley is this really how you feel?
 Can you lift the lid on Meghan's first wedding?
 How many of the family went to that one?
 Did anyone keep in touch when she was on suits?
 Y do you feel the Markles deserved an invite to her second wedding? https://t.co/EPejNg9Mey